-The red line in Figure 2(a) highlights the "separatrixlike," triangular-shaped boundary between Type I/II progressions, informally termed the "conga-line" trajectory because derelict GEO objects oscillate north-south along the line of apsides relative to operational assets at GEO.
-GEO operators reduce north-south station-keeping fuel allocation by initializing their satellites with several degrees in inclination and RAAN in Quadrant IV, such that over the nominal lifespan of these satellites, luni-solar perturbations naturally decrease the inclination to nearly zero before the 53-year cycle begins increasing inclination at a rate of approximately 0.8° per year.
-If desired, routine station-keeping maneuvers can be executed to re-initiate this portion of the triangular-shaped progression when inclination begins to exceed the operational requirement.
-As a result, since the conga-line progression in Figure 2(a)best leverages natural perturbations to minimize expen-
+The red line in Fig. 2(a) highlights the "separatrix-like," triangular-shaped boundary between Type I/II progressions (Vaughan and Mullikin, 1995), informally termed the "conga-line" trajectory because derelict GEO objects oscillate north-south along the line of apsides relative to operational assets at GEO.
+GEO operators reduce northsouth station-keeping fuel allocation by initializing their satellites with several degrees in inclination and RAAN in Quadrant IV, such that over the nominal lifespan of these satellites, luni-solar perturbations naturally decrease the inclination to nearly zero before the 53-year cycle begins increasing inclination at a rate of approximately 0.8° per year (Yasaka et al., 1999).
+If desired, routine station-keeping maneuvers can be executed to re-initiate this portion of the triangular-shaped progression when inclination begins to exceed the operational requirement (Capelle and Sharma, 2000).
+As a result, since the congaline progression in Fig. 2(a) best leverages natural pertur. bations to minimize expensive inclination control burns, which comprise a significant portion of station-keeping fuel budgets (Chao, 2005), maintaining a naturally-adjusted inclination has been historically popular among GEO operators.